 We may contact you via phone, text or email for the following information:

-All Lion's Share FCU text communication contains our company name, the full name of the person sending the text & thier direct contact number.
+All Lion's Share FCU text communication contains our company name, the full name of the person sending the text & their direct contact number.

 Spoofing Definition